ellennickles/xphoto-s23/week10/README.md

   - Every time you start or resume a training session, a new folder will be created in the **colab-sg2-ada-pytorch** > **stylegan2-ada-pytorch** > **results** folder in your Google Drive.
-  - Monitor the trainig progress by looking at the "fakes" images in that **results** folder.
+  - Monitor the training progress by looking at the "fakes" images in that **results** folder.
   - In Part 3 of the Notebook, you can generate images from any .pkl file (network snapshot).
 Try generating some images from early ones and